 - Cane Brake Trail is a strenuous 5-mile trail that ends at Lake Jocassee and the Foothills Trail.
 Yellow blazes.

-- The Foothills Trail runs 6.7 miles through the park.
-This 76-mile runs through North and South Carolina along the Blue Ridge Escarpment.
+- The Foothills Trail runs 6.7 of its 76 miles through the park.
+The total trail runs through North and South Carolina along the Blue Ridge Escarpment.
 It goes by nearby Whitewater Falls.

 Mountain biking and horseback riding